What is it?

 Summary of the main barriers faced by eligible pupils at Brownlow Primary School:

-These strategic actions are planned to address the most significant barriers to children's learning.
+We plan strategic actions that address the most significant barriers to children's learning.
 Our priorities have been to ensure that children are equipped with the skills to learn, that their self-esteem is high, and that they can develop their communication, maths and English skills.

 Pupil Premium is not ring-fenced and schools are free to spend it as they wish.
 However, it is vital that the impact of the funding should be measured and should demonstrate that the performance of the pupils for whom the grant was allocated is improving.